Mia Ausa sighed as she looked over the paperwork in front of her. One expense report after another, all of them urgent, none of them affordable.

 Steadily, Nash picked up his own card, and did his best not to leap out of his chair.
 It was third eight, giving him a fortress.
 The two smiling mages in his hand seemed to be congratulating him on the victory that was surely his.
 He couldn't possibly be beaten with a hand like this.

 Finally, it was Shaw's turn to bet, and he looked at Jonas and Nash.
-"I think it's time we finished this once and for all.
+"I think it's time we finished this.
 I'm going all in."

 "Match," Nash said instantly as he shoved his coins into the pile.